Home / Europe / Latvia / Plavinas HPP

 Hydro power plant in Aizkraukles Rajons, Latvia.
 Approximate location 56.583, 25.2394.

 Plavinas HPP is a 894 MW hydro power station in Aizkraukles Rajons, Latvia.
-Based on reported annual generation of 396 GWh, it can supply roughly 113,142 homes.
-It ranks #1 of 5 Latvia power plants by installed capacity.
+It is operated by Latvenergo AS [100%].
+Based on reported annual generation of 396 GWh, it can supply roughly 113k homes.
+It ranks #1 of 7 Latvia power plants by installed capacity.
+Commissioned in 1965, it is around 61 years old — an older, legacy facility.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, hydro supplies about 46.7% of Latvia's electricity; the national grid averages 139 gCO₂/kWh (73.0% low-carbon) (2025).

 396GWh reported / yr